wptrainingteam/learn-wp-content/tutorials/wp-rest-api-04-modifying-responses.md

     );
 ```

-You then need to pass at least the following three arguments to the $args array for this to work
+The third parameter is an array of arguments that determines how the field functions.
+You need pass at least the following three arguments to the array.
 1. get_callback - a function that returns the value of the field
 2. update_callback - a function that updates the value of the field
 3. schema - an array containing the schema for the field